-Accurate knowledge of the market comes with years of experience, and that is why a real estate expert’s services are so valued.
-However, a house for sale “by owner” in New Jersey can obtain the same price if the seller follows a few simple rules.
+Accurate knowledge of the market comes with years of experience, which is why a real estate expert's services are so valued.
+However, a house for sale by owner in New Jersey can obtain the same price if the seller follows a few simple rules.

 The process may seem daunting at first, yet it is manageable if you take the time to research each step.

-Why should an owner bother to go through the arduous process of being his/her own real estate agent?
+Why should an owner bother to go through the arduous process of being their own real estate agent?

 The process will involve a lot of research regarding your local market.
 Also, the seller has to handle all of the paperwork.